 For Employees: Hazing Prevention & Reporting

-Know the signs of hazing:
+Know many of the signs of hazing:

 - Sleep deprivation